sparshjain265/compilers/lab/README.md

 6. Push your changes to bitbucket and inform the TA when you are done.

+7. You do not have to explicitly submit the assignments, just ensure that your submission related work is merged to your `master` branch and pushed to your bitbucket account.

 # Our workflow.

 We have a private repository on bitbucket where each of your